-Proving Your Case Starts with the Police Report
+Proving Your Case Starts With the Police Report

-The police report can be the most important piece of evidence to prove the other driver was at fault.
+The police report can be the most important piece of evidence to prove that the other driver was at fault.
 For example, if a police officer cited the other driver for running a red light, we may be able to use that to establish a violation of the law and, thus, liability for your accident.

 We will help you retrieve the report, review it, and use it or other evidence to build your case.

-What if the Police Report says You were at Fault?
+What If the Police Report Says You Were at Fault?

-If the police report indicates you caused or contributed to the accident, it does not automatically invalidate your claim.
+If the police report indicates that you caused or contributed to the accident, it does not automatically invalidate your claim.
 We will investigate the accident to determine exactly how the accident occurred and collect evidence to build your case despite what the police report says.

-How do You know when the other Driver is Liable?
+How Do You Know When the Other Driver Is Liable?

 Not all accidents are cut and dry, but there are cases where one driver is usually at fault.
 These include: